Futurice

-Futurice is a digital innovation and engineering company with Finnish roots.
+Futurice is a digital software and engineering company with Finnish roots.
 The core business is developing and designing digital services and products.
-In addition, Futurice helps its clients to become more capable in the future by transforming company cultures, co-creating digital strategies, and turning technology into business.
-Futurice's purpose is "to catalyze progress by building and learning together."
+Futurice's mission statement is "to catalyze progress by building and learning together."
 It was founded in 2000 and by 2019 it had employed more than 500 professionals.
 In 2012 and 2013, Futurice was chosen by the “Great Place” and “Work Institute” as the best place to work in both Finland and in Europe.

 Operations

-Futurice is one of the fastest growing technology companies in Finland.
-In the Deloitte Technology Fast 50 Futurice has been in the list for eight consecutive years, including being the first in 2008.
+In the Deloitte Technology Fast 50, Futurice has been on the list for eight consecutive years, ranking first in 2008.
 Futurice's revenue in 2011 was about 9.8 million euros, and the revenue for 2017 was 50.2 million euros.
 The company's business has been profitable.

 Futurice's headquarters is in Helsinki.
 In December 2008, a Tampere branch office was opened.
-During 2010, sister company Futurice Gmbh was established, and a new office was opened in Berlin, Germany.
-In the beginning of 2012, Great Britain sister company Futurice Ltd was established with an office in London.
-In October 2015 Futurice opened offices in Stockholm and Munich and in May 2018 in Oslo, followed by the latest office opening in Stuttgart in summer 2019.
+In 2010, Futurice Gmbh was established, and a new office was opened in Berlin, Germany.
+At the beginning of 2012, Futurice Ltd was established with an office in London.
+In October 2015, Futurice opened offices in Stockholm and Munich, an Oslo office was opened in May 2018, and their latest office was opened in Stuttgart during the summer of 2019.